Nature Based Art Therapy services offered in person: Alameda,California

-For a free phone consultation, questions or comments, please submit form below.
+For a free phone consultation, questions or comments, please contact me.
 I offer remote sessions as well as in-person therapy.
 I look forward to hearing from you!

-Art therapy provides a nonverbal approach for emotional expression as well as the opportunity to decrease anxiety, depression, and symptoms of trauma.
+Nature Based Art Therapy provides a nonverbal approach for emotional expression as well as the opportunity to decrease anxiety, depression, and symptoms of trauma.

-Some of the goals of art therapy are to manage stress, increase
+Some of the goals of nature based art therapy are to manage stress, increase

 communication and connection, improve relationships and to

 develop a better understanding of self and others.

 Adults, children, and families all benefit from Art Therapy.

 “Art is a line around your thoughts.” – Gustav Klimt

 Nature Based Art Therapy is an integrative mental health and human services profession that enriches the lives of individuals, families, and communities through active art-making, the study of nature, creative process, applied psychological theory, and human experience within a psychotherapeutic relationship.